 Wakako Oshima MILE 07

-Wakako Oshima, a Japanese national, took a creativity break from her work as an in-house legal counsel at The Walt Disney Company in Tokyo to pursue the challenging MILE Programme (Master of International Law and Economics) at the World Trade Institute, Switzerland in 2007.
+Wakako Oshima, a Japanese national, took a creativity break from her work as an in-house legal counsel at The Walt Disney Company in Tokyo to pursue the challenging MILE Program (Master of International Law and Economics) at the World Trade Institute, Switzerland in 2007.
 Coming from a services industry, her master thesis dealt with 'Cross-border Trade of Personal Data: Impact of Privacy Laws on the Private Sector and Analysis under GATS Framework'.
-Prior to joining Disney’s legal team as a counsel, Ms Oshima worked as an associate lawyer at Shearman & Sterling LLP, where she focused her practice on US securities law, serving domestic and multinational companies.
-Before joining Shearman & Sterling, Ms Oshima advised clients on international trade and IP law matters at the law firm of de Kieffer & Horgan in Washington D.C. and Germany.
+Prior to joining Disney’s legal team as a counsel, Ms. Oshima worked as an associate lawyer at Shearman & Sterling LLP, where she focused her practice on US securities law, serving domestic and multinational companies.
+Before joining Shearman & Sterling, she advised clients on international trade matters at the law firm of de Kieffer & Horgan in Washington D.C. and Germany.

-Ms Oshima now heads her international business consulting firm, Asteri Co., Ltd. She holds a Juris Doctor (J.D.) from the University of Richmond - School of Law (Virginia) and is licensed in the state of Virginia and Washington D.C.
+Ms. Oshima holds a Juris Doctor (J.D.) from the University of Richmond - School of Law (Virginia, U.S.A.) and is licensed in the Commonwealth of Virginia and Washington D.C.
 She is also admitted at the US Court of Appeals for the Fourth Circuit, the United States Court of International Trade and the United States Court of Appeals for the Federal Circuit.